Circelpod/circlepod-doc/docs/terminology.md

 ## What is Channel?

-The channel is a kind of NFT, and listeners can stack CPX through their support to increase the energy value.
+The channel is a kind of NFT, and audience can stack CPX through their support to increase the energy value.
 The certified Podcaster can get the energy dividend stored in the program NFT.

 ## What is Supportive Token?